michelle-miller/conversation/entities.md

 Finally, you can add multiple responses to your dialog tree with wording that differs based on the `@product` value that is detected in the user's request.

-<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with entities" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/wyWgsF9eYc8" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
+<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with entities" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/o-uhdw6bIyI" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

+Note: The video was created in a test environment in which the workspace is referred to as a skill.

 ## Entity evaluation overview
 {: #entity-described}